Washington Bottom Farm

 Ridgedale (also known as Washington Bottom Farm, Ridge Dale, and as the George W. Washington House and Farm) is a 19th-century Greek Revival plantation house and farm on a plateau overlooking the South Branch Potomac River north of Romney, West Virginia, United States.
 The populated area adjacent to Washington Bottom Farm is known as Ridgedale.
 The farm is connected to West Virginia Route 28 via Washington Bottom Road (West Virginia Secondary Route 28/3).

 Ridgedale, constructed in 1835, was the residence of gentleman farmer George William Washington, a descendant of George Washington's great-great-grandfather Reverend Lawrence Washington.
-The farm is currently the private residence of Carol and Mike Shaw.
+The farm is currently a private residence.

 Architecture

 The main residence at Ridgedale farm is a high-style Greek Revival structure.
-The three-story brick house stands on a brick foundation an has an L-shaped plan.
+The three-story brick house stands on a brick foundation and has an L-shaped plan.
 The house has a hip roof with a central square cupola and a widow's walk.
 The cupola has a window on each side with a 4 over 4 double-hung sash, and brackets under the roof edge.
 On the roof are five chimneys, one at each corner and one in the back ell with a slightly flared edge of corbels at the top, and a recessed panel in the center face.

 The front, or south elevation, has a center hipped wooden porch with steps.
 The porch has a spindled handrail, wooden posts and deck, and small brackets under the eave.
 The main entrance is centered with a single transom and has a Greek Revival feature of a wide trim piece over the doorway.
 The house has five bays on each floor.
 The windows on the house are all double-hung sash except for the third floor which has small lozenge windows of three vertical lights in the frieze section.
 With pine sills and brick lintels, the first floor windows are 6/9 sash and reach to the floor in the front two rooms.
 The second floor windows are 6/6 sash.